 TWO: Fry the sausage meat on a medium-high heat, breaking up with a wooden spoon until cooked through.
 Add the chopped sage and cook for a further 30 seconds.

 THREE: Lower the heat, push the meat to one side and add the cream.
 Don't stress if it looks a bit dodgy with the fats not mixing in, it will come together.
-Scrape the browned bits from bottom of the skillet.
+Scrape the browned bits from the bottom of the skillet.

 FIVE: Add the cooked pasta, the onions and mix well.